 If you have been referred to mediation by the court

-The Juvenile and Domestic Relations (JDR) Court and the Circuit Court may refer you to mediation.
+The Juvenile and Domestic Relations (JDR) Court, the Circuit Court, or the General District (GD) Court may refer you to mediation.
 This means you must attend an orientation session to learn about mediation.
 You then may choose to proceed with mediation or go to court to have your case resolved by a judge.

 If both parties decide to continue with mediation, and you come to agreement on some or all of your issues, the mediators will write up the agreement for you in your own words in a Memorandum of Agreement.
 We advise you to have your agreement reviewed by an attorney before you sign it.
 Once it is signed, you or your attorney can file the agreement in court.
 You should also give a copy of the agreement to your Guardian ad litem if one has been assigned to your child.